Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 Run the Social Security claiming math (62 vs FRA vs 70)

-Delaying SS from 67 to 70 raises monthly benefit by ~24%.
-Breakeven is typically age 81.
-If your family lives into the mid-80s, delay almost always wins.
+Pushing SS from 67 to 70 lifts the monthly benefit by ~24%.
+Breakeven sits around age 81.
+If your family reaches the mid-80s, delaying almost always wins.

 5

-Run the same readiness check every 90 days.
-Catches drift early.
-Life changes (raises, kids’ weddings, parent care) shift the math more than you’d think.
+Re-run the readiness check every 90 days.
+It catches drift early.
+Life events (raises, weddings, parent care) move the math more than you would expect.

-Sharon and Roger didn’t have any of the typical advantages – no extra income, no inheritance for the retirement accounts, no fancy advisor.
-They had what they had, 15 minutes, and the willingness to actually do the five steps in order.
-The same is true for almost everyone reading this.
+Sharon and Roger had none of the usual head starts – no side income, no inheritance, no high-priced advisor.
+They had what they had, 15 minutes, and the willingness to run the five steps in order.
+The same goes for nearly everyone reading this.
+The move bigger than a date is what you do with the surplus once the plan frees it up.

-Find out if you’re ready to retire – the same 15-minute tool the Whitakers used to find three fixes that pulled their retirement date forward by seven years.
+Find out if you can retire at 55 – the same 15-minute tool the Whitakers used to find three fixes that pulled their retirement date forward by seven years.

 CHECK MY RETIREMENT